A half-century of global collaboration in science and the 'Shrinking World': Methods: Through the lens of Open Bibliometrics

 \subsection{The OpenAlex data}

-The data used in this paper was obtained via \href{https://docs.openalex.org/api/}{OpenAlex API}\endnote{OpenAlex API, \texttt{\url{https://docs.openalex.org/api/}}.
-Accessed 31st October 2022.}.
-OpenAlex is, as its website describes, a fully open catalogue of global research systems \cite{Priem22}, which was launched as a replacement for \href{https://www.microsoft.com/en-us/research/project/academic/}{Microsoft Academic Graph (MAG)} \cite{Sinha15} that retired at the beginning of 2022.
-OpenAlex has been collecting new information on scientific publications, including not only journal articles but also non-journal articles, preprints, conference papers and books, as well as datasets---hereinafter collectively referred to as \q{works}---from many other sources such as \href{https://www.crossref.org}{Crossref}, \href{https://orcid.org}{ORCID} (Open Researcher and Contributor ID), \href{https://ror.org}{ROR} (Research Organization Registry), \href{https://pubmed.ncbi.nlm.nih.gov}{PubMed}, preprint servers such as \href{https://arxiv.org}{arXiv}, and institutional or disciplinary repositories such as \href{https://zenodo.org}{Zenodo}.
-It indexes about 239 million works, with about 50,000 added daily \cite{Priem22}.
-The first version preprint of this paper, submitted to arXiv on 8th November 2022, is based on the data obtained on 25th, 29th and 30th October 2022 and 7th November, containing data on those published up until 2021.
-This speed of the current study was made possible by several Open Science/Bibliometrics platforms: OpenAlex as an open data source, \href{https://docs.openalex.org/api/}{OpenAlex API} as an open standard API, and \href{https://arxiv.org}{arXiv} as an open preprint server.
+The data utilised in this paper was obtained through the \href{https://docs.openalex.org/api/}{OpenAlex API}\endnote{ OpenAlex API, {\url{https://docs.openalex.org/api/}}.
+Accessed 31st October 2022.}, which is a fully open catalogue of global research systems \cite{Priem22}.
+It was launched to replace \href{https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/}{Microsoft Academic Graph (MAG)} \cite{Sinha15}, which retired at the beginning of 2022.
+OpenAlex collects information on scientific publications, including journal articles, non-journal articles, preprints, conference papers, books, and datasets---hereinafter collectively referred to as \q{works}---from various sources such as \href{https://www.crossref.org}{Crossref}, \href{https://orcid.org}{ORCID} (Open Researcher and Contributor ID), \href{https://ror.org}{ROR} (Research Organization Registry), \href{https://pubmed.ncbi.nlm.nih.gov}{PubMed}, preprint servers such as \href{https://arxiv.org}{arXiv}, and institutional or disciplinary repositories such as \href{https://zenodo.org}{Zenodo}.
+OpenAlex indexes about 239 million works, with approximately 50,000 new works added daily \cite{Priem22}.
+The preprint version of this study, submitted to arXiv on 8th November 2022, is based on data obtained on 25th, 29th and 30th October and 7th November 2022, containing data published until 2021.
+This study's speed was made possible by several Open Science/Bibliometrics platforms, including OpenAlex as an open data source, \href{https://docs.openalex.org/how-to-use-the-api/api-overview}{OpenAlex API} as an open standard API, and \href{https://arxiv.org}{arXiv} as an open preprint server.
 In addition, R and Python, open-source programming languages updated and enhanced daily by the open data community, were used for data acquisition, analysis and visualisation.
 Further, the datasets generated and/or analysed during this study can be found on \href{https://zenodo.org}{Zenodo} (see the \q{Data Availability} statement), an open dissemination research data repository.